 For example, smart wristwear that we wear, like FitBit, tracks our heartbeat, step count, pulse and records this data that the doctors view to help their patients better.
 Even at home, you might notice that you connect your home appliances to the internet so that you can control them from a distance.

 All these are applications of IoT that we see every day, and this must give you an idea of how helpful IoT is to carry out our day-to-day activities.
-But it is now also being considered to be integrated with Blockchain, a centralized ledger that records the transactions occurring in cryptocurrency.
+But it is now also being considered to be integrated with Blockchain, a centralized ledger that records the transactions occurring in digital currency.
 This article will brief you on the benefits of the same.

 The Role of Blockchain in IoT Applications